maxrave-dev/SimpMusic/README.md

 ## Translation

 [![Crowdin](https://badges.crowdin.net/simpmusic/localized.svg)](https://crowdin.com/project/simpmusic)
-You can help me to translate this app into your language by using Crowdin [SimpMusic on Crowdin](https://crowdin.com/project/simpmusic)
+You can help me translate this app into your language by using Crowdin [SimpMusic on Crowdin](https://crowdin.com/project/simpmusic)

 ## FAQ